November 30th 2005 -

 attached quite quickly.
 These next few weeks will be very very busy.
 We have three back to back races.
 They call them the West Coast Swing.
 Next weekend

-look forward to driving on those darn roads again.
+forward to driving on those darn roads again.
 After Sonoma though we actually have a week off.
-We aren't sure yet what we might do, but something
+We aren't sure yet what we might do, but something very

 July 24th-